 The go-to for farmers over the generations, high-producing, versatile, and drought tolerant, lucerne can still do with a hand when it comes to combatting weeds.
-And, ADAMA Marketing Manager Elisabeth Johnston says the company has just the programme to give it that support and provide farmers with extra return on investment.
+ADAMA has just the programme to give it the support and provide farmers with extra return on investment.

 Valued as a forage crop for over 3,000 years and enjoying a recent resurgence in popularity in this country the deep-rooted perennial legume can deliver up to 20 t DM/ha with the options of grazing for sheep, cattle and deer, as well as cutting for hay or baleage.
 Well-managed stands can also achieve a lifespan of 10 years or more, making it worth the effort to choose paddocks carefully, establish lucerne correctly and continue to protect it.

 Targeted approach to maximise longevity and increase production.

 Without effective weed control, however, lucerne yield losses of 20%-40% have been reported along with an adverse impact on stand longevity.